nginyc/job_posting_salary_prediction/README.md

 - **Company's industry** (e.g. "Construction" and "Banking")
 - **Company's location** (e.g. "Jersey City, NJ in US")
 - **Company's employee count**
-- **Job description**, which embeds finer job details such as skill and certification requirements, etc
+- **Job description**, which embeds finer job details, such as skill and certification requirements, etc

 In particular, we use [the US LinkedIn Job Postings Kaggle dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings) for training and evaluation.
 Each US job posting in the dataset is an example, and we aim to predict its `normalized_salary`, an annualized estimate of the salary that the company had indicated on the LinkedIn job posting.